 35.

 Hijinx Hotel in Karrinyup offers a series of timed challenge rooms where teams compete for points through puzzles and physical games.
 Unlike escape rooms, the goal is scoring, not escaping.
 Choose from 5 or 10 room packages, suitable for ages 5+ (with adult supervision for younger children).
-After 8pm, it becomes adults-only with a cocktail bar.
 Located on Karrinyup Shopping Centre’s West Deck, it’s fully indoors and perfect for rainy days.

 Location: 200 Karrinyup Rd, Karrinyup